nummacway/gb300-sf2000-tool/README.md

 - Set default core per extension (this is automatically set to the last core you used when you last added a ROM)
 - You can also disable showing the core selection dialog for certain extensions here

-Note that for configuration to work, GB300 Tool has to know the core you want to configure-.
+Note that for configuration to work, GB300 Tool has to know the core you want to configure and the `.opt` file to use.
 In the past, there were issues when a core was renamed and there may be more cores to be renamed in the future.
 Also, the `.opt` file has to be in the correct format with all available options inside comments at the top of the file.

 ### Keys